rshipskind/rshipskind.github.io/_posts/2016-02-23-comparative-netflix-ratings.md

 title:  "Comparative Netflix Ratings"
 date:   2016-02-23
 categories: blog
+excerpt_separator: <!--more-->
 ---

 I often find myself rating a Netflix show after watching it with my wife.
 Unfortunately, I find myself frequently giving harsher ratings than she does.
-So, one weekend while she was out of town, I decided to empirically prove that she was systemically inflating her ratings.
-Luckily, exporting our ratings was made simple with the help of [Flix Plus](https://github.com/jaredsohn/flix_plus).
+So, one weekend while she was out of town, I decided to empirically prove that she was systemically inflating her ratings. <!--more--> Luckily, exporting our ratings was made simple with the help of [Flix Plus](https://github.com/jaredsohn/flix_plus).

 Because I figured I might have some friends who were interested in seeing how their ratings compared once I posted the graph to Facebook I included an option to pass on the second json file in order to graph just one set of ratings without throwing an error.